 This summer is shaping up to be a Summer of Active Travel in Dumfries.
-The public consultations around work that the Council, SWestrans and DPAG have been doing with consultants, Systra, for the past year will start in the autumn.
+The public consultations around work that the Council, SWestrans and DPAG have been doing with consultants, Systra, for the past year will start in the winter.
 The Council have been updating their traffic flow models and carrying out a parking review, the Local Develop Plan 3 and the Local Place Plan are well underway, the new Town Board has a “Travel and Connectivity” component and various institutions in the area are developing their own active travel strategies.
 So it seems like everyone is fully onboard.

 Everyone is talking about it, but what is active travel?